maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 In this blogpost we will step by step look into how to derive a custom typeclass for any data type and also provide a powerful tool to do that derivation by just implementing some simple functions.

+## The Tuple <=> Case Class duality and Typeclasses

 Before we start let us have a look at the underlying concepts.

 When looking at any case class we can also describe that case class by breaking it down into its fields and represent it as a tuple as shown below.

 ```scala
 case class User(name: String, age: Int)